top of page

 Registration of your Will

-The registration fees for your Will depends on whether you register your Will at the DIFC Wills Service Centre or the Abu Dhabi Wills Registry.
+The registration fees for your Will depends on whether you register your Will at the DIFC Wills Service Centre or the ADJD.

-The Abu Dhabi Wills Registry is a flat fee regardless of the content of your Will.
+The ADJD is a flat fee regardless of the content of your Will.
 The registration fees for the DIFC Wills Service Centre varies depending on the type of Will you are registering.

 A summary of the different registration fees is set out below.